 Social enterprise businesses seek to maximize profits while maximizing benefits to society and the environment.
 The businesses that have the “Social Enterprise” badge here have been registered as Social Enterprises under local law, and/or have been otherwise certified as having the principal amount of their profits used to fund social or environmental programs.

 Wildlife-Safe businesses are careful to train their guides to keep a safe distance from wildlife, so as to ensure that no distress is caused to wildlife during the activity.
 This also means that they are careful to keep the wildlife wild by not feeding them, and do their best to ensure the natural habitats of the wild animals are not disturbed.

 In most parts of the world where we operate, societies are largely patriarchal, and women are often excluded from employment opportunities in lucrative sectors like tourism.
-Women-led enterprises are the local businesses that have been founded by one or more women and that provide employment opportunities to other women in the community.
-By supporting women-led businesses we hope to ensure greater income equality and bring about greater equality in opportunity for future generations.
+Women-owned enterprises are the local businesses that have been founded by one or more women and that provide employment opportunities to other women in the community.
+By supporting women-owned businesses we hope to ensure greater income equality and bring about greater equality in opportunity for future generations.